amolenaar/brewberry-pi/README.md

   * Install dependencies with `mix deps.get`
   * Go to the firmware application with `cd apps/fw_rpi`
+  * Copy `rootfs-additions/etc/wpa_supplicant.conf.example` to
+    `rootfs-additions/etc/wpa_supplicant.conf` and fix the ssid and psk properties
   * Create firmware with `mix firmware`
   * Burn to an SD card with `mix firmware.burn`